iamvery/iamvery.github.com/_posts/2013-06-17-postgresapp-with-unix-socket.markdown

 title: Postgres.app with unix socket
 ---

-Once of the best ways to get [PostgreSQL](http://www.postgresql.org) running quickly on your computer is [Postgres.app](http://postgresapp.com).
-One problem I've run into with this project is connecting to the local server via unix socket.
+One of the best ways to get [PostgreSQL](http://www.postgresql.org) running quickly on your computer is [Postgres.app](http://postgresapp.com).
+Unfortunately Postgres.app doesn't enable connections via unix socket by default.
+I like to use sockets because they're faster more secure.

 The server is configured, by default, to allow connections by your username from `localhost` on postgres' default port `5432`.
-If you fail to supply the port to `psql` it will attempt to connect via unix socket and fail with an error like:
+If you don't to specify the host `psql` will attempt to connect via unix socket and fail with an error like:

     $ psql
     psql: could not connect to server: No such file or directory Is the server running locally and accepting connections on Unix domain socket "/var/pgsql_socket/.s.PGSQL.5432"?

-You are forced to explicitly supply the host when connecting such as `psql -h localhost`.
-This can be particularly frustrating with a Ruby on Rails project whose `database.yml` does not specify a host.
+> **Note**: The default socket location for the `psql` command is "/tmp".
+The
+> `psql` command I used during the writing of this article was configured to
+> use "/var/pgsql_socket".

+## Configure Postgres.app to use unix sockets

 The following steps will configure Postgres.app to allow connections via unix socket for a more flexible experience. _Note_: These instructions are tested against Mac OS X 10.8.

+### Postgres.app v9.2

 1. Download and run [Postgres.app](http://postgresapp.com) so that the default configuration is initialized in `~/Library/Application Support/Postgres`.